 Nicknamed the Pink City (La Ville Rose), Toulouse is an eclectic mix of new and old.
 Home to Airbus and Cite de L’Espace, the aerospace influence can be seen throughout the city.
 However, it is the impressive religious architecture that had me falling in love with this riverside city.
 We came for a night and stayed for several.

-While I love walking around the city of Toulouse, the driving takes a bit of getting used to.
+While walking the city of Toulouse is a treat, the driving takes a bit of getting used to.
 More than once we had long waits as trucks in front of us stopped to unload a few items on narrow impassable streets.
 And worse, for us, we had trouble following the signage and found ourselves crossing bridges more often than we had planned.

 Carcassonne is the largest fortified city in Europe, with a surrounding wall that is 3km in length.
 The city was settled over 2,500 years ago and the castle expanded in the 13th-century.
 A sordid history left the city abandoned and decaying.
 As a result, it was almost demolished but public outcry resulted in its restoration in the 19th century.
 Today it a UNESCO World Heritage site.